Nintendo Switch: Hardware

-The Nintendo Switch is a hybrid video game console, consisting of a console unit, a dock, and two Joy-Con controllers.
-Although it is a hybrid console, Nintendo classifies it as "a home console that you can take with you on the go".
-Furthermore, the company has stated that the Switch and the Nintendo 3DS are meant to co-exist, considering the 3DS as an entry-level product for younger players.
+The Nintendo Switch is a hybrid video game console that consists of a console unit, a dock, and two Joy-Con controllers.
+Nintendo describes it as "a home console that you can take with you on the go".
+While the company has avoided labeling the Switch as a direct successor to the Wii U or 3DS, it has effectively taken over their role as Nintendo's home and handheld console.
+The Wii U was discontinued shortly before the Switch's 2017 launch, while the 3DS remained in production until 2020, positioned as an entry-level option for younger players.